 The paving is arranged into nine sections to represent the members of the ancient Council of Nine who once ruled the city.
 They are also designed to look like the folds of the Virgin Mary’s cloak, a nod to her status as the patron saint of Siena.

-In addition to its various shops, stalls, bars, and cafes, the square is also overlooked by several impressive buildings.
-The grand, 13th-century town hall, or Pubblico Palace (Palazzo Pubblico), is the most notable.
-The Torre Del Mangia tower was added to the town hall in the 14th-century.
-At 87 meters high, visitors can climb the stairs to the top of the bell tower for incredible panoramic views of Siena.
+In addition to its various shops, stalls, bars, and cafes, the square is also overlooked by several impressive buildings, such as the 13th-century town hall, or Pubblico Palace and its Torre Del Mangia tower, where you can climb to the top of the bell tower for panoramic views of Siena.

 Il Campo also hosts one of the most loved, traditional events in Italy, Palio.
 The biannual horse race is held twice each summer in July and August.
 Riders representing the seventeen city wards race around the piazza to honor Madonna of Provenzano.